DeepBrainChain/DBC-Wiki/docs/en/dbc-democracy/apply-treasury.md

 # How to apply funds from DBC Treasury

+When an applicant applies for funds from the Treasury in a proposal, 5% of the proposal request amount is required to be reserved.
+If the treasury proposal is approved, the reserved funds will be refunded; if the treasury proposal is rejected, the reserved funds will be slashed.
+Please note that users cannot withdraw a proposal after it has been submitted.

 ## 1. proposal draft

 prepare your proposal draft according to the template